 - The document is a conditional lien waiver.

-Since you have not been paid yet, you must only sign a conditional lien waiver.
+Since you have not been paid yet, you must sign a conditional lien waiver.
 Signing an unconditional lien waiver is enforceable even before you get paid.
 This means that if you sign an unconditional lien waiver before receiving the money and the property owner ends up not paying up, you have already waived your lien rights because you signed the unconditional lien waiver.

 - The effective date on the waiver is accurate.